povisenko/povisenko/README.md

-### Hello Friends!
+### Welcome!

-It's a place where I keep up-to-date information about me I'd like to be public.
+Bellow on that page, you'll find all the up-to-date information I'd like to share about myself.

 ## My Background

-👤 I am from [Hadiach](https://goo.gl/maps/FM6Pc3h8erwBUKUj7).
+I am from [Hadiach](https://goo.gl/maps/FM6Pc3h8erwBUKUj7).
 Born in the year 1994.
 Citizen of Ukraine 🇺🇦.

-🎓 After I finished middle school, at Mykhailo Drahomanov Humanitarian Lyceum, in 2010 I moved to Kyiv.
-There I received a master's degree in applied mathematics (2016) after studying at Kyiv Polytechnic Institute.
+After I finished my hometown middle school, at Mykhailo Drahomanov Humanitarian Lyceum, in 2010 I moved to Kyiv.
+Received a master's degree in applied mathematics (2016) after studying at Kyiv Polytechnic Institute.

-📈 In 2015 I began my professional career in Information Technology.
-Gradually my proficiency in web development grew and I gravitated towards doing system design, architecture and engineering management.
+In 2015 I began my professional career in Information Technology.
+Gradually my proficiency in web development grew while gravitating towards system design, architecture and engineering management.
+Over the past decade, I have designed multiple solutions for various businesses, mostly telecom and healthcare.
+Also, I had a chance to work closely with teams: from hiring the right engineering talents for the business to guiding and assisting them.

+In 2020 I moved to London, to help develop the healthcare tech [company](https://cthesigns.co.uk) on-site.
 Today it is the career path I am on.

-📍 In 2020 I moved to London where I reside now.

-💡 I am curious about many things, and honestly speaking, knowledge is my the only true passion and thirst.
-Below you could find the list of things that I did and do.
+Below you could find the list of things that I did or/and do both: related to my professional area and the ones that span beyond.

 ## My Web Trace